dataplaywithvenkat/Road-Safety-Data-Analysis/README.md

 ![fig2.3](figures/fig2.3.png)
 Fig 2.3 shows the distribution of unattended cases based on weather conditions.
 It indicates that the most unattended cases occurred during 'Fine no high wind' and 'Raining no high wind' conditions, suggesting no correlation between unattended cases and weather condition.

-## c) Patterns in Pedestrians who were KSI Casualties
+## Patterns in Pedestrians who were KSI Casualties

 ![fig3.1](figures/fig3.1.png)
 ### Fig. 3.1